-1. Introduction.
+1 Introduction

+1.1 Motivation

-1.1.
-Motivation.
-This article is motivated by macroscopic fluid models of highway traffic, following the pioneering work of Lighthill and Whitham [64] and Richards [78].
-In their original work, the authors modeled highway traffic flow with a first order hyperbolic partial differential equation with concave flux function, called the Lighthill-Whitham-Richards (partial differential) equation.
-This model is the seminal model for numerous highway traffic flow studies available in the literature today [2, 45, 46, 63, 33, 87, 31].
-It models the evolution of the density of vehicles on a highway by a conservation law, in which the mathematical model of the flux function inside the conservation law results from empirical measurements [60].
+This article is motivated by macroscopic fluid models of highway traffic, following the pioneering work of Lighthill, Whitham and Richards [61, 75].
+In their original work, the authors modelled highway traffic flow with a first order hyperbolic partial differential equation with concave flux function, called the Lighthill-Whitham-Richards (partial differential) equation.
+This model is the seminal model for numerous highway traffic flow studies available in the literature today [2, 42, 43, 60, 30, 82, 28].
+It models the evolution of the density of vehicles on a highway by a conservation law, in which the mathematical model of the flux function inside the conservation law results from empirical measurements [57].

 Solutions to such equations may have shocks (they are set-valued maps), which model abrupt changes in vehicle density on the highway [2], and only model physical phenomena to a certain degree.
-Hence discontinuous selections of these solutions are investigated, for instance, the entropy solution [2] of Oleinik [73], which is acknowledged to be the proper weak solution of this problem.
-There has been an extensive literature on this problem, of which we single out the work of Bardos, Leroux, and Nedelec [24]; see also Strub and Bayen [83].
+Hence discontinuous selections of these solutions are looked after, for instance, the entropy solution [2] of Oleinik [70], which is acknowledged to be the proper weak solution of this problem.
+There has been an extensive literature on this problem, of which we single out the work of Bardos, Leroux and Nedelec [23, 80].